NuclearLighthouseStudios/WhateverDSP/README.md

 ```

-If you have `dfu-util` installed the resulting binary can be flashed onto the board by connecting it to your computer via USB, holding down the "Boot" button while plugging the 9V DC power in, and running `make dfu`.

 Want to learn more?
 [We're working on the documentation in the Github wiki](https://github.com/NuclearLighthouseStudios/WhateverDSP/wiki).

 In the meantime, why not check out the [examples repository](https://github.com/NuclearLighthouseStudios/WhateverDSP-Examples) or [come chat with us on IRC](https://github.com/NuclearLighthouseStudios/WhateverDSP#chat).

-## Setting up VSCode

-Running `make vscode` in your project directory sets up a workspace with all required setting to get you started with development and debugging in VSCode.
-It relies on the C/C+++ and Cortex-Debug extensions as well as OpenOCD and GDB to talk to the board.

-Using a debugger like the STLinkV3-Mini you can now start and debug project directly on the hardware just by hitting F5.

-## Required Software

-### On Linux

-* `arm-none-eabi-gcc` GCC toolchain
-* `arm-none-eabi-newlib` C library
-* `dfu-util` if you want to flash via USB
-* `arm-none-eabi-gdb` and `openocd` for use with

-### On MacOS

-* `brew install gcc-arm-embedded` For all the toolchainy bits
-* `brew install dfu-util` for flashing via USB

-### On Windows

-* ¯\\\_(ツ)\_/¯

 ## Chat